Recycling

 Information about our current recycling processing arrangement

-- Council has entered into a short-term arrangement with recycling processor, Polytrade Recycling, to accept and process our kerbside recycling.
+- Council has entered into a contract with recycling processor, Re.Group, to accept and process our kerbside recycling.

-- As of 11 November 2019, ALL recyclables collected are being processed by Polytrade.
-This follows Polytrade upgrading its facilities so it can accept a greater quantity of recyclables.
+- As of 11 November 2019, ALL recyclables collected are being processed by Re.Group (previously Polytrade Recycling).
+This follows a facility upgrade, allowing a greater quantity of recyclables to be accepted.

-- No Victorian recycling processor, including Polytrade can accept soft plastics as part of their kerbside recycling service.
-Please take your soft plastics to a participating supermarkets to be recycled through the REDcycle program or place in your kerbside rubbish bin.
+- No recycling processors in the South East, including Re.Group, can accept soft plastics as part of their kerbside recycling service.
+Please put your soft plastics in your kerbside rubbish bin.

 - Council is working with the Metropolitan Waste and Resource Recovery Group (MWRRG) and 60 other Victorian councils on a group contract for recycling services.
 By working together, larger contracts can encourage investment in recycling infrastructure and technology, and attract new candidates to the Victorian recycling sector.